undergrad-partner-school

 Main Student Body

-That year, the school had 9% of students coming from another state.
-The total number of undergraduate students enrolled at the school was 3,468, 38 of which were international students.
-269 students were accepted as transfer students.
+The school reported an out-of-state student body portion of 9% for that year.
+The total number of undergraduate students enrolled at the institution was 3,468, 38 of which were international students.
+The school reported to have a total of 269 transfer students.

 Student Population Gender Ratio